baller3131/Sabertooth-X79-I7-3930-K-RX-580-Perfect-EFI/README.md

 # What native macOS works?

 Use Monterey if you want full native use.
-But if you want to use like Sequoia, you have to use OCLP Root Patch.
+But if you want to use modern macOS like Sequoia 15, you have to use OCLP to Root Patch.

 # TAHOE DOES NOT WORK!